-The Brighton Fringe Festival runs from 5th May to 4th June, 2017, with the majority of events taking place in Kensington Gardens.
-This spectacular arts festival brings joy and excitement every year and attracts thousands of people from all over the UK.
+With the majority of events taking place in Kensington Gardens, this spectacular arts festival brings joy and excitement every year and attracts thousands of people from all over the UK.

 This vast celebration of all things creative has grown out of, and is inspired by, home-grown talent.
 More than 50% of participants are based in Brighton & Hove.
 A wide array of critically acclaimed shows and performers appear at Brighton Fringe each year, from comedy and cabaret to live music, visual arts and shows on both stage and screen.

 The 2016 Brighton Fringe consisted of 932 individual events across 170 venues, making it a record-breaking year.
 Keeping prices low is a key part of the Brighton Fringe ethos and entry to many shows is free of charge.

 Nearest airports to Brighton are from London, Gatwick being only a 30-minute train ride away.
 Once arriving at the train station you are already in the heart of the city, the focus point of much of the Fringe Festival and venues are all within easy walking distance.

 Given the volume and diversity available, plan ahead and use the official website and phone apps to help research your entertainment for the week.
 If there are particular indoor shows you are wanting to attend it is worth confirming with the venue if tickets or advance bookings are required, as popular attractions are likely to reach capacity.
 Likewise, whilst Brighton Fringe is a family orientated affair, certain performances and venues will have age restriction policies.